gempesaw/Selenium-UserAgent/README.md

 # NAME

-Selenium::Remote::Driver::UserAgent - Emulate mobile devices by setting user agents when using webdriver
+Selenium::UserAgent - Emulate mobile devices by setting user agents when using webdriver

 # VERSION